Commonwealth Equity Services LLC Sells 929 Shares of KKR & Co. Inc. (NYSE:KKR)

-Commonwealth Equity Services LLC lessened its position in shares of KKR & Co.
-Inc. (NYSE:KKR) by 0.8% in the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 111,327 shares of the asset manager’s stock after selling 929 shares during the period.
+Commonwealth Equity Services LLC cut its stake in shares of KKR & Co.
+Inc. (NYSE:KKR) by 0.8% in the 2nd quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor owned 111,327 shares of the asset manager’s stock after selling 929 shares during the period.
 Commonwealth Equity Services LLC’s holdings in KKR & Co.
-Inc. were worth $6,595,000 at the end of the most recent quarter.
+Inc. were worth $6,595,000 as of its most recent SEC filing.

-Other large investors have also recently modified their holdings of the company.
-Harel Insurance Investments & Financial Services Ltd. boosted its holdings in shares of KKR & Co.
+Other large investors also recently made changes to their positions in the company.
+Harel Insurance Investments & Financial Services Ltd. increased its holdings in shares of KKR & Co.
 Inc. by 141.8% during the second quarter.
-Harel Insurance Investments & Financial Services Ltd. now owns 6,120 shares of the asset manager’s stock worth $1,182,000 after acquiring an additional 3,589 shares during the period.
-Forsta AP Fonden boosted its stake in shares of KKR & Co.
-Inc. by 4.5% in the first quarter.
-Forsta AP Fonden now owns 92,600 shares of the asset manager’s stock valued at $4,524,000 after buying an additional 4,000 shares during the period.
-Stifel Financial Corp boosted its stake in shares of KKR & Co.
-Inc. by 7.8% in the first quarter.
-Stifel Financial Corp now owns 282,660 shares of the asset manager’s stock valued at $13,808,000 after buying an additional 20,566 shares during the period.
-Thrivent Financial for Lutherans bought a new stake in shares of KKR & Co.
-Inc. in the first quarter valued at approximately $1,428,000.
-Finally, Bank of New York Mellon Corp boosted its stake in shares of KKR & Co.
-Inc. by 5.2% in the second quarter.
-Bank of New York Mellon Corp now owns 1,807,446 shares of the asset manager’s stock valued at $107,073,000 after buying an additional 89,928 shares during the period.
+Harel Insurance Investments & Financial Services Ltd. now owns 6,120 shares of the asset manager’s stock worth $1,182,000 after buying an additional 3,589 shares in the last quarter.
+Forsta AP Fonden increased its holdings in shares of KKR & Co.
+Inc. by 4.5% during the first quarter.
+Forsta AP Fonden now owns 92,600 shares of the asset manager’s stock worth $4,524,000 after buying an additional 4,000 shares in the last quarter.
+Stifel Financial Corp increased its holdings in shares of KKR & Co.
+Inc. by 7.8% during the first quarter.
+Stifel Financial Corp now owns 282,660 shares of the asset manager’s stock worth $13,808,000 after buying an additional 20,566 shares in the last quarter.
+Thrivent Financial for Lutherans acquired a new position in shares of KKR & Co.
+Inc. during the first quarter worth $1,428,000.
+Finally, Bank of New York Mellon Corp increased its holdings in shares of KKR & Co.
+Inc. by 5.2% during the second quarter.
+Bank of New York Mellon Corp now owns 1,807,446 shares of the asset manager’s stock worth $107,073,000 after buying an additional 89,928 shares in the last quarter.
 Institutional investors own 76.27% of the company’s stock.

-In other news, major shareholder Kkr Group Partnership L.P. sold 50,000,088 shares of the stock in a transaction dated Friday, September 10th.
-The shares were sold at an average price of $8.39, for a total transaction of $419,500,738.32.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-39.34% of the stock is owned by corporate insiders.
+The firm also recently declared a quarterly dividend, which was paid on Tuesday, August 31st.
+Investors of record on Monday, August 16th were given a $0.145 dividend.
+The ex-dividend date was Friday, August 13th.
+This represents a $0.58 annualized dividend and a yield of 0.95%.
 KKR & Co.
-Inc. (NYSE:KKR) last released its quarterly earnings data on Tuesday, August 3rd.
-The asset manager reported $1.05 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.83 by $0.22.
-The company had revenue of $739.90 million for the quarter, compared to analysts’ expectations of $629.67 million.
-KKR & Co.
-Inc. had a net margin of 54.36% and a return on equity of 5.54%.
-The business’s revenue was up 69.3% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned $0.39 EPS.
-As a group, research analysts predict that KKR & Co.
-Inc. will post 3.21 EPS for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which was paid on Tuesday, August 31st.
-Stockholders of record on Monday, August 16th were given a dividend of $0.145 per share.
-The ex-dividend date of this dividend was Friday, August 13th.
-This represents a $0.58 dividend on an annualized basis and a dividend yield of 0.95%.
-KKR & Co.
-Inc.’s dividend payout ratio (DPR) is presently 32.58%.
+Inc.’s payout ratio is 32.58%.

+A number of analysts recently weighed in on the company.
+Deutsche Bank Aktiengesellschaft upgraded KKR & Co.
+Inc. from a “hold” rating to a “buy” rating and increased their price objective for the company from $69.00 to $75.00 in a report on Wednesday, August 11th.
+Oppenheimer increased their price objective on KKR & Co.
+Inc. from $65.00 to $72.00 and gave the company an “outperform” rating in a report on Wednesday, August 4th.
+Zacks Investment Research upgraded KKR & Co.
+Inc. from a “hold” rating to a “buy” rating and set a $66.00 price objective for the company in a report on Thursday, July 22nd.
+BMO Capital Markets increased their price objective on KKR & Co.
+Inc. from $75.00 to $83.00 and gave the company an “outperform” rating in a report on Wednesday, August 4th.
+Finally, Citigroup upped their price target on shares of KKR & Co.
+Inc. from $69.00 to $74.00 and gave the company a “buy” rating in a research report on Monday, July 12th.
+Two analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the company currently has an average rating of “Buy” and a consensus target price of $71.33.

+In related news, major shareholder Kkr Group Partnership L.P. sold 11,073,245 shares of the firm’s stock in a transaction dated Monday, August 2nd.
+The shares were sold at an average price of $33.25, for a total value of $368,185,396.25.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+39.34% of the stock is currently owned by company insiders.

 KKR & Co, Inc engages in the provision of investment and private equity asset management services.
 It manages investments across multiple asset classes includes private equity, energy, infrastructure, real estate, credit, and hedge funds.
 The firm operates business through four business lines: Private Markets, Public Markets, Capital Markets, and Principal Activities.